 - Make note of when the auction starts and stops

 Tips to Help You Buy a Used Car at a Public Online Auto Auction

-It can be exciting to get ready to bid on the car you found.
-But you want to go into it level-headed and be fully prepared.
+It can be exciting to get ready to bid on the car you found, so you want to go into it level-headed and fully prepared.
 If you are not, you could go over budget.
 Plus, you could forget to read the details about the car.
 Worst case scenario, you may find you are not happy with your purchase in general.

 Below, we will provide you with some bidding tips to help you purchase a used car at a public online auto auction.
 Try to bear these tips in mind as you do bid and win your car.

 Do Not Get Caught in a Bid War